bkaddoum/bkaddoum/README.md

 ## About Me

-I'm a passionate [Your Profession], specializing in [Your Area of Expertise].
-With [X] years of experience in the field, I'm dedicated to enhancing security, solving complex challenges, and sharing my knowledge with the community.
-When I'm not immersed in the world of cybersecurity, you can find me [Your Hobbies/Interests].
+I'm a passionate about technology, specializing in cybersecurity.
+With 8 years of experience in the field, I'm dedicated to enhancing security, solving complex challenges, and sharing my knowledge with the community.
+When I'm not immersed in the world of cybersecurity, you can find me playing padel & golf.

 ---

 ## 🧰 Skills & Tools

-- [Skill 1]
-- [Skill 2]
-- [Skill 3]
-- [Skill 4]
+- Leadership
-- [Skill 5]
+- Management
+- Technical to non-technical

 ---

 ## 🏆 Achievements

-- [Achievement 1]
-- [Achievement 2]
-- [Achievement 3]
+- 1st company sold in 2018
+- Head of cybersecurity

 ---

 ## 📚 Certifications

 - Certified Information Systems Security Professional (CISSP)
-- [Other Certifications]

 ---